realagiorganization/chinese-therapy-bot/ENVS.md

 - `MONITORING_METRICS_PATH`: Absolute or relative path where the Monitoring Agent writes the latest metrics snapshot as JSON for downstream ingestion.
 Accepts either a file (`/var/log/mindwell/monitoring.json`) or directory (`/var/log/mindwell/`) path.
 - `ALERT_WEBHOOK_URL`: Optional HTTPS webhook endpoint (e.g. Slack, Teams) that receives Monitoring Agent alert payloads.
 - `ALERT_CHANNEL`: Optional channel or room override supplied with alert webhook payloads.
+- `MINDWELL_PUBLISHING_PROFILE_PASSWORD`: Secret used by `scripts/render_publishing_profile.sh` to hydrate `publishing_profiles.secrets.json` before invoking Azure WebApp deployment tooling.
+Source it from Azure Portal (reset the publish profile if needed) and avoid committing the generated file.

 ### oauth2-proxy Deployment
 - `OAUTH2_PROXY_MANAGED_IDENTITY_CLIENT_ID`: Client ID of the managed identity authorised to read oauth2-proxy secrets from Azure Key Vault.
 Reuse the backend identity if a dedicated one is not available.